 UP Los Baños at the foot of Mt.
 Makiling is the country's recognized leader in agriculture, forestry and environmental management.
 It has 9 CHED Centers of Excellence: agricultural engineering, agriculture, biology, forestry, information technology, environmental science, statistics, veterinary medicine, and development communication.

-UP Manila in the Ermita District is the premier institution for the health sciences with extension campuses of its School of Health Sciences established in Luzon (Baler, Aurora), Visayas (Palo, Leyte), and Mindanao (Koronadal, South Cotabato).
+UP Manila in the Ermita District is the premier institution for the health sciences with extension campuses of its School of Health Sciences established in Luzon (Baler, Aurora and Tarlac), Visayas (Palo, Leyte), and Mindanao (Koronadal, South Cotabato).
 It offers 18 undergraduate programs through its 9 degree-granting units.

-UP Open University is the nation's most comprehensive distance education institution with online degree programs at the baccalaureate, masters and doctoral levels, plus certificate and diploma programs, and continuing education courses.
-At the undergraduate level it offers an Associate in Arts degree (AA), pioneering Bachelor's degress in Multimedia Studies (BAMS) and in Education Studies (BES) using online teaching technologies.
+UP Open University is the nation's most comprehensive distance education institution with online degree programs at the baccalaureate, masters, and doctoral levels, plus certificate and diploma programs, and continuing education courses.
+At the undergraduate level, it offers an Associate in Arts degree (AA), pioneering Bachelor's degrees in Multimedia Studies (BAMS) and in Education Studies (BES) using online teaching technologies.

-In the absence of a college admission test for the specific intake year 2021-2022, a composite of the final grades in Grade 8, 9, 10 and first semester of Grade 11 shall be the basis to determine the UP admission grade (UPG).
-Specific degree programs may request for additional requirements to qualify for admission, if deemed necessary.
+Due to the dynamic developments in the public health situation in the light of Covid-19, the University Councils of the eight constituent universities of the UP System decided to forego the nationwide admission test for intake year 2023-2024.
+In the absence of a college admission test, a composite of the final grades in Grades 8, 9, 10 and 11 shall be the basis to determine the UPG.
+Specific degree programs may request for additional requirements to qualify for admission if deemed necessary.
 To implement the policy of democratic access, UP also considers socioeconomic and geographic factors in its admission process. (https://upcollegeadmissions.up.edu.ph)

 Admission into UP is very selective due to high demand.
 Applicants come from very diverse backgrounds but they are all ranked based on indicators of academic preparedness for university life.